-Payment Aggregators such as Tech Process, Bill Desk are payment providers in the online market place.
+Payment Aggregators such as Tech Process, Bill Desk etc. are service providers that facilitate payment processing in the online market place.
 Payment aggregators enable the users to make the payments online through their existing bank account in a secured and a convenient manner.